 Nowadays, it is used as a sandwich.
 You can have a sweet or savory filling, such as jam and cheese.

 18. Soda Bread

-Similar to Brown Bread, Soda Bread was created by the technique borrowed from native North American people.
-Baking soda is used in place of yeast, resulting in crusty bread, a staple of Saint Patrick’s day.
+Like brown bread, soda bread was created using the technique borrowed from native North American people.
+Baking soda replaces yeast, resulting in crusty bread for Saint Patrick’s Day.

-American people first used pearl ash to replace yeast and soon discovered baking soda.
-In the 1830s, it was brought to Ireland, and people used it to create the famous Soda Bread.
+American people first used pearl ash to substitute for yeast before baking soda since the latter was not available until the 1830s.
+From that point, people used it to create the famous soda bread.

-At the present, you can find Soda Bread in both bakeries and local households.
-Many Irish people make Soda Bread for their families using the unique recipe that was passed down from the previous generations.
+Now, you can find soda bread in both bakeries and local households.
+Many Irish people make soda bread for their families using their own unique traditional recipe.

 Legend has it that in the 15th century when Mary Queen of Scots ruled the country, the leftover dough that was used to make bread was left in the oven until it became dry and crispy.
 People loved to eat it and referred to it as “biscuit bread.”